arcus-azure/arcus.scripting/docs/preview/02-Guidelines/setting-arm-outputs-to-azure-devops-variable-group.md

 ## Example
 ### Specify Output Parameters
 So how does this work in practice?
-Let's take an example where we will deploy a very basic Application Insights instance and specify the `Id` and `InstrumentationKey` of the Application Insights instance as output parameters.
+Let's take an example where we will deploy a very basic Application Insights instance and specify the `Id` and `ConnectionString` of the Application Insights instance as output parameters.

 Our Bicep template looks like this:
 ``` bicep